- Define bioexclusion and biocontainment

 - Dedicated farm equipment, for example, protective clothing, boots and vehicles

-- Long loading race to outside perimeter of animal unit
+- Long loading ramp to outside perimeter of animal unit

 - Completely separate off-site bay for carcass collection